juanma-wp/jwt-auth-pro-wp-rest-api/README.md

 - **Production**: Maximum security settings

 See [Cookie Configuration Guide](DOCS/cookie-configuration.md) for advanced options using constants and filters.

+## 🚨 Troubleshooting

+### Refresh Token Not Working (Cookie Not Set)

+**Symptom:** Login works but refresh token returns 401 Unauthorized

+**Common Causes & Solutions:**

+1. **WordPress server using HTTP instead of HTTPS**
+   - Solution: Enable HTTPS on WordPress (use WordPress Studio or self-signed certificates)
+   - Check: The `Set-Cookie` header should include `Secure` attribute

+2. **Wrong SameSite configuration**
+   - For cross-origin: Needs `SameSite=None` with `Secure=true`
+   - Check browser DevTools → Network → Response Headers for `Set-Cookie`

+3. **Browser blocking third-party cookies**
+   - Some browsers block all third-party cookies regardless of SameSite
+   - Solution: Use same domain/subdomain or configure exceptions

+### CORS Errors

+**Symptom:** "Access to fetch at ... has been blocked by CORS policy"

+**Solutions:**
+1. Add your frontend URL to CORS allowed origins in plugin settings
+2. Ensure the exact origin is listed (including protocol and port)
+3. Check that CORS headers are present in response

+### Cookie Not Visible in Browser

+**This is expected!** Refresh tokens use HttpOnly cookies which are:
+- Not accessible via JavaScript (security feature)
+- Automatically sent by the browser with requests
+- Only visible in DevTools → Application → Cookies

 ## 💡 Use Cases